tjleizeng/VisOD/README.md

 This project is aiming to create a <b>easy to use</b> visualize program of OD matrix using React and Deck.gl.

+The demo is shown in https://visodtest.netlify.com/.
+The data source is NYC Open Data.

 To do list (2019/4/25)
 1. Add legend to od lines.
 2. Add file selection, for changing data files.